johan-socarras/EVE-NG-Networking-Labs/01-three-tier-enterprise-lan/README.md

 The network is divided into multiple sites and VLANs.
 Each site uses separate VLANs for management, data, servers, and isolated traffic.

-The lab focuses on building a scalable enterprise LAN design with redundant gateways, routed uplinks, dynamic routing, and controlled management access.
+The lab focuses on building a scalable enterprise LAN design with routed uplinks, dynamic routing, and controlled management access.

 ## Technologies Practiced